nforgeio/neonKUBE/Images/neon-log-collector/README.md

 # Deployment

-This service is deployed automatically when the **neon-cli** configures a cluster using the following command:
+This service is deployed automatically when the **neon-cli** configures a hive using the following command:

 ````
 docker service create \